-- 1) The procedures for the handling, opening and recording of bids, are as follows: - a) Bids - i) must be opened only in public; - ii) must be opened on the same date and time of closing of bids ; - b) Any bidder or member of the public has the right to request that the names of the bidders and their bidding price who submitted bids in time shall be read out. - c) No information, except the provisions in sub-clause (b), relating to the bid should be disclosed to bidders or other persons until the successful bidder is notified of the award; and - d) The accounting officer must - i) record in a register all bids received in time; - ii) make the register available for public inspection; and - iii) publish the entries in the register on the website ; - (iv) notify the successful bidders in writing and publish the bid results on the website. - 2) Stamping of bids and reading out of names - a) An employee shall date-stamp the bid or quotation document and all enclosures related to prices.
-Bids and quotations shall be numbered in the sequence in which they have been opened. - b) Where prices have not been inserted in all relevant spaces on the form and such items have not been deleted by bidders, such spaces shall be stamped "no price" by the employee who opens the bids or quotations. - c) Details on how bidders responded to the relevant evaluation criteria e.g. SMME contribution, community benefits, job creation, environmental impact, etc. should not be disclosed. - 3) Late Bids - a) Bids or quotations arriving after the specified closing time shall not be considered for evaluation.
+- 1) The procedures for the handling, opening and recording of bids, are as follows: - a) Bids - i) must be opened only in public; - ii) must be opened on the same date and time of closing of bids; - b) Any bidder or member of the public has the right to request that the names of the bidders and their bidding price who submitted bids in time shall be read out. - c) No information, except the provisions in sub-clause (b), relating to the bid should be disclosed to bidders or other persons until the successful bidder is notified of the award; and - d) The accounting officer must - i) record in a register all bids received in time; - ii) make the register available for public inspection; and - iii) publish the entries in the register on the website ; - (iv) notify the successful bidders in writing and publish the bid results on the website. - 2) Stamping of bids and reading out of names - a) An employee shall date-stamp the bid or quotation document and all enclosures related to prices.
+Bids and quotations shall be numbered in the sequence in which they have been opened. - b) Where prices have not been inserted in all relevant spaces on the form and such items have not been deleted by bidders, such spaces shall be stamped "no price" by the employee who opens the bids or quotations. - c) Details on how bidders responded to the relevant evaluation criteria e.g. SMME contribution, community benefits, job creation, environmental impact, etc. should not be disclosed. - 3) Late Bids - a) Bids or quotations arriving after the specified closing time shall not be considered for evaluation. - b) Bid documents must clearly state the venue where the bidding box is situated for each bid.
+Any bid delivered to the wrong bid box will not be considered, even if it was delivered on time. - c) The late bid or quotation document shall be registered and stamped "late bid"

-- b) Bid documents must clearly state the venue where the bidding box is situated for each bid.
-Any bid delivered to the wrong bid box will not be considered, even if it was delivered on time. - c) The late bid or quotation document shall be registered and stamped "late bid" - 4) Amendments before the closing date a) The Municipality is entitled to amend any bid condition, specification or plan, or extend the closing date of such a bid or quotation before the closing date, provided that such amendments or extensions are advertised b) or are advised during briefing session and the details of amendment must recorded in briefing session minutes
+4) Amendments before the closing date

-- 5) The notice shall make provision for the bidders to request their submitted bid or quotations document. - 6) Bid and quotation validity period a) Validity period for bids above R300 000 (VAT Inclusive) is 90 days and also the validity period for quotation between R30 000 (VAT inclusive) and R300 000 (VAT Inclusive) is 90 days - b) No person may amend or tamper with any tenders, quotations, contracts or bids after their submission. - 7) Extension of validity period
+a) The Municipality is entitled to amend any bid condition, specification or plan, or extend the closing date of such a bid or quotation before the closing date, provided that such amendments or extensions are advertised b) or are advised during briefing session and the details of amendment must recorded in briefing session minutes a) Validity period for bids above R300 000 (VAT Inclusive) is 90 days and also the validity period for quotation between R30 000 (VAT inclusive) and R300 000 (VAT Inclusive) is 90 days b) No person may amend or tamper with any tenders, quotations, contracts or bids after their submission.